NethServer/nethserver-cockpit/docs/docs/api/system-apps.md

 - `list`: list all available applications.
 The list contains only the applications accessible to user running the script.
   Also legacy installed applications are listed.
 - `info`: retrieve information of the given application
+- `hide-uninstall`: tell if uninstall application command is shown or hidden.
+- `launcher`: retrieve data about specific apps without checking user authorization.
+If an input list of app IDs is not provided then data about pinned apps (i.e. applications added to home page) is returned

 Each application object contains 2 special fields: